Supporting you through it all

 Includes: Autism Diagnostic Observation Schedule, Second Edition (ADOS-2), Autism Diagnostic Interview - Revised (ADI-R), Multidisciplinary Team Discussion, Feedback Appointment and Diagnostic Report.

-What's the time frame for getting an assessment at DAISY?
+What's the time frame for getting an assessment?

 Will a diagnosis of autism help my child to gain extra support at school and education?

-While current regulations state that all students must receive necessary support based on presenting needs, our experience is that the chances of receiving increased funding or assistance do tend to be higher following a diagnosis.
-A diagnosis of autism also confers rights under the Equality Act (2010) in respect of protection against disability discrimination within a range of contexts, including education.
-Regardless of whether a diagnosis is given or not, with your consent, we can send a copy of the full diagnostic report to school with relevant recommendations based on identified needs.
-We have found this can help a young person receive additional help and when required, aid the application process for an Educational Health Care Plan (EHCP).
+Current regulations state that all students must receive necessary support based on presenting needs, and our experience is that the chances of receiving increased funding or assistance do tend to be higher following a diagnosis.
+A diagnosis also confers rights under the Equality Act (2010) in respect of protection against disability discrimination (including in education).
+Regardless of whether a diagnosis is given, with your consent, we can send a copy of the full diagnostic report to school with relevant recommendations based on identified needs.
+We have found this can help a young person receive additional help and also aid the application process for an Educational Health Care Plan (EHCP).